javierpardollama/HYPERDRIVE/Hyperdrive.Client/README.md

 Run `npm run dev` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Staging build

+Run `npm run stg` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Production build

 Run `npm run prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.